ZarehD/AspNetStatic/Readme.md

 Okay, so you want to create a static website.
 After doing some research, you learn that all the cool kids are using tools like __Jekyll__, __Hugo__, __Gatsby__, __Statiq__, and others.
 But what you also learn is that all of these tools require you to learn an entirely new way of constructing sites and pages.
-And then it occurs to you, hey wait a minute, I already know how to use ASP.NET Core to create websites, so why oh why do I have to learn a whole new stack just for this?
+And then it occurs to you, hey wait a minute, I already know how to use ASP.NET Core to create websites, so why do I need to learn & use a whole other stack just for SSG?
 Isn't there a better way that lets me use the tools and skills I already know?

 Well, now there is!